Overtime Pay Calculator

 What is time and a half?

-Time and a half means you earn 1.5 times your regular hourly rate for each overtime hour worked.
-If you normally make $24/hour, time and a half pays $36/hour.
-Under the Fair Labor Standards Act (FLSA), non-exempt employees must receive at least time and a half for hours worked beyond 40 in a workweek.
+Time and a half means you earn 1.5 times (150%) your regular hourly pay rate for each overtime hour worked.
+If you normally make $24/hour, time and a half pays $36/hour for every overtime hour.
+Under the Fair Labor Standards Act (FLSA), non-exempt employees must receive at least time and a half for all hours worked beyond 40 in a single workweek.
+Some employers offer time and a half voluntarily for holiday work as well.

 How to Calculate Overtime Pay